vb-consulting/RazorSvelte/README.md

 - `scss-watch`: Same as `scss-build` and stay in watch recursive mode to monitor for changes.
 - `index-build`: Build JavaScript for the `Index` page.
 Output is `wwwroot/build/index.js` in a compressed format without any source maps.
 The JavaScript file can't be debugged.
 This is for production.
 - `index-watch`: Build JavaScript for the `Index` page.
 Output is `wwwroot/build/index.js` in an uncompressed format with source maps.
 The JavaScript file can be debugged.
 This is not for production.
 The process will keep monitor for file changes and rebuild accordingly.
+- `upgrade-npms`: Upgrades all NPM dependencies to the latest version.
+Use this with caution.
+To be able to run this command, the global `npm-check-updates` dependency is required.
+Use `npm install -g npm-check-updates` to install.

 ## Index page example